The Top 100 Foods High In Polyphenols

 56. Yellow Onion (74 mg per 100g)

-Despite the ‘yellow onion’ name, these root vegetables are actually a pale green to white color, and light brown skin surrounds the edible parts.
+Despite the ‘yellow onion’ name, onions are actually a pale green to white color, surrounded by light brown skin.

 57. Soy Meat (73 mg per 100g)